 Table of Contents

-However, there are some tests administered to specifically check for LSD usage.
-They may detect LSD reliably in the blood or urine within several hours after it’s taken.
-In urine, its presence may remain detectable up to a few days following ingestion.
+However, specialized tests designed to detect LSD can reliably identify it in blood and urine within hours of ingestion.
+In urine, LSD may be detectable for up to a few days.

 The Connection to Hallucinogen Persisting Perception Disorder